 The Snoqualmie Valley Railroad’s train is a federally regulated railroad.
 As such, it is under the jurisdiction of the Federal Railroad Administration and Transportation Security Administration which requires railroads to follow Covid-19 CDC guidelines.
 We intend to continue operating the railroad subject to those transportation guidelines unless we are specifically ordered to close.
-The Transportation Security Administration (TSA) has extending the face mask requirement for individuals across all transportation networks throughout the United States, including at airports, onboard commercial aircraft, on over-the-road buses, and on commuter bus and rail systems through January 18, 2022.
-The CDC announced that fully vaccinated travelers with an FDA-authorized vaccine can travel safely within the U.S., but the CDC guidelines still require individuals to wear a face mask, socially distance, and wash their hands or use hand sanitizer.
-The extension of the face mask requirement is consistent with this most recent CDC guidance.
-Beginning October 25th all visitors age 12 years and older must show proof of vaccination to visit the Museum and/or ride the train.
+The Transportation Security Administration (TSA) extension on the face mask requirement for individuals across all transportation networks throughout the United States, including at airports, onboard commercial aircraft, on over-the-road buses, and on commuter bus and rail systems through at least May 3, 2022 was over turned by a Florida federal judge earlier this week.
+So the mandate that all visitors age 5 years and older must also where a mask under the requirements to visit the Museum and/or ride the train is currently suspended.

-To ensure that we are in compliance with Federal guidelines,
+To ensure that we were in compliance with Federal guidelines dictated,

 - ALL crew members and passengers must wear face coverings in compliance with Federal masking guidelines which cover mouth and nose.

 - No one will be allowed onto the train or exhibit spaces who is not wearing a mask.